UnitedHealthcare Pro Cycling (women's team)

-UnitedHealthcare Pro Cycling Women's Team is a professional Women's road bicycle racing team, run by Momentum Sports Group and based in the United States.
-The team is sponsored principally by UnitedHealth Group.
-The team's most notable signing is the 2013 Giro Rosa overall winner Mara Abbott.
+The UnitedHealthcare Pro Cycling Women's Team was a professional women's road bicycle racing team, managed by Momentum Sports Group and based in the United States.
+The team was principally sponsored by UnitedHealth Group.
+Its most notable signing was the 2013 Giro Rosa overall winner, Mara Abbott.
 The team made its debut at the inaugural Tour Femenino de San Luis.

 The team disbanded at the end of the 2018 season.